artonge/FLAP/system/docs/administration.md

 -   **Heavy use of Gitlab pipelines** to tests installation and update processes and to run e2e tests to prevent breakages.

 With that say, there is an `admin` user that can log to some service with extra capabilities.
-It's password can be found by running `flapctl config show`.
+Its password can be found by running `flapctl config show`.

+Do not forget to set the administrator's email to receive important mail from the host.

+You can also set a `ADMIN_EMAIL` environment variable in `$FLAP_DATA/system/flapctl.env`.
+FLAP will send you some e-mail if necessary.
+For example in case of disk or RAID array failure, updates or failed cron jobs.